dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/using_statuses.md

 ---

-## What happens when I destroy a status?
+## What happens when I delete a status?
-When a status is destroyed, any responses that were assigned to that status are re-assigned to the first status in the list.
+When a status is deleted, any responses that were assigned to that status are re-assigned to the first status in the list.

-## Why can't I destroy my status?
+## Why can't I delete my status?
 You must always have at least one status that serves as a default status.

 ## What's the difference between statuses and labels?